Psychotherapy Notes Sample: Copy-Ready Examples and Variations

 In many settings, psychotherapy notes are treated differently from standard clinical documentation.
 Practically, the biggest takeaway is this:

-If you want familiar, structured documentation formats for the clinical record (SOAP, DAP, BIRP), use Mental Health Progress Note Templates and Examples.
+If you want familiar, structured documentation formats for the clinical record, use our Mental Health Progress Note Templates and Examples for the side-by-side comparison, or go directly to a format-specific guide: SOAP notes, DAP notes, or BIRP notes.
+All four sit under the clinical documentation hub.

 Psychotherapy notes vs progress notes